LFG — Leadership. Fundraising. Growth.

 When boards deliver 2% instead of 10%, the gap lands on the development team.
 We build engagement systems that turn board members into active fundraising partners, not reluctant check-writers.

 The math: A $5M organization with a 10-person board and a $5K give/get expectation should generate $50K from the board.
 At 50% compliance, that drops to $25K.
 The $475K gap between what boards should raise and what they actually produce falls directly on the development department.
+This gap becomes visible during a fundraising operations audit, where we measure board-driven revenue against what the board should be producing.

 Donor numbers dropped 4.5% in 2024 for the fourth consecutive year (AFP FEP).
 When the donor base is shrinking, board-driven cultivation and stewardship become critical, not optional.
+Donor retention work paired with board engagement creates a multiplier effect—boards stewarding donors who are already engaged are far more effective than boards asked to evangelize a broken experience.

 Board fundraising failure is often a symptom of broader revenue or leadership challenges.
 Depending on your situation, you might also benefit from: